May 23, 2012

 People come to CrossFit from many backgrounds.

 Often, everything about CrossFit is new and, if we are honest, learning the simplest things is often comical as we move toward mastery of the movements.
 Similarly, CrossFit trainers frequently have varied backgrounds and must learn skills on the job.
-Often, they don’t have a defined way of teaching and can go about… Continue Reading
+Often, they don’t have a defined way of teaching and can go… Continue Reading

 When UFC fighter Jason MacDonald opened his training facility, it was half mixed-martial-arts gym, half CrossFit box.